jsdw/jsdw.github.io/content/posts/authenticating-users/index.md

 This is what *sessions* are for.
 The basic approach is this:

-1) When a user logs in, your application generates a random session ID, and stores it in a database alongside the ID of the user that's just logged in.
+1) When a user logs in, your application generates a random session ID (ideally using a CSPRNG), and stores it in a database alongside the ID of the user that's just logged in.
 2) Your application then sends this session ID back to the user's browser (normally in the form of a *Set-Cookie* header).
 3) Each time the user's browser communicates with your app, it sends this session ID to it (this happens automatically if it was set as a Cookie).
 The application can then look it up and find the corresponding user ID.